Critical Safety Investigator ©2018

 Learn the critical skills and processes you need to know to investigate and uncover the real “whys” behind your safety hazards and downgrading incidents.
 Our extensive experience in investigating critical safety issues has positioned us to be your source for investigation training.
-With over 15 years experience in training safety professionals and practitioners, Alan will not only teach you to be a better investigator, but you’ll have a great deal of fun while you learn.
+With extensive experience in training safety professionals and practitioners, Alan will not only teach you to be a better investigator, but you’ll have a great deal of fun while you learn.

 Learn what professional safety practitioners learn from the person who has spent his career uncovering the causation of critical incidents and hazards in a wide variety of industries.
 Alan’s experience as an OH&S officer for the Government of Alberta and his extensive experience as an internal and external consultant to the oil & gas, health care, transportation, government and manufacturing industries provides him with a wealth of experience and examples to help you understand the underlying causes of your downgrading incidents.